maldoinc/wireup/docs/pages/integrations/starlette/index.md

     ---

-    Inject dependencies in endpoints and automatically manage container lifecycle.
+    Automatically manage the container lifecycle and inject dependencies into endpoints.

--   :material-share-circle:{ .lg .middle } __Shared business logic__
+-   :material-share-circle:{ .lg .middle } __Shared Business Logic__

     ---

-    Wireup is framework-agnostic.
-Share the service layer between your web application and other interfaces, such as a CLI.
+    Wireup is framework-agnostic, allowing you to share your service layer across web applications and other interfaces, such as CLIs.
 </div>

-### Initialize the integration
+### Setting Up the Integration

-To initialize the integration, call `wireup.integration.starlette.setup`.
+To set up the integration, use the `wireup.integration.starlette.setup` function.

 ```python
 from starlette.applications import Starlette